-- How long have you worked in the industry as a buyer’s agent? (aim for 5 to 10 years ideally)
+- How long have you worked as a buyer’s agent in the industry? (aim for 5 to 10 years, ideally.)

-- Do you sell property too?
-Or are you just a buyers agent?
-This question is essential to make sure that they aren’t trying to sell properties, which would create a conflict of interest.
+- Do you sell property, too, or are you just a buyer’s agent?
+This question is essential to ensure they aren’t also trying to sell properties, which would create a conflict of interest.

-- Previous purchase portfolio?
-Ask for ten examples to prove local knowledge.
+- What is your previous purchase portfolio?
+Ask for 10 examples to prove local knowledge.
 What about earlier purchases around your price range?

 - Do you have professional indemnity insurance?
 Buyer’s agents are required to have a minimum of $1 million in protection in case something goes wrong.

-- Your network of contacts?
-A buyer’s agent who has a great list of contacts can help you find properties before they’re advertised.
+- How big is your network of contacts?
+A buyer’s agent with a great list of contacts can help you find properties before they’re advertised.

 - Do you own any properties yourself?
-Your buyer’s agent having a property portfolio will help you to be able to see their track record and financial decisions.
+Your buyer’s agent having their own property portfolio will help you to be able to see their track record and financial decisions.

 - Are you part of the Real Estate Buyers Agents Association of Australia?
-Members are to follow strict criteria and are held accountable under a code of conduct, which protects you from rogue agents…
+Members have to follow strict criteria and are held accountable under a code of conduct, which protects you from rogue agents…

-- Fee structure?
+- What is your fee structure?
 What are the agent fees?
-Compare it to industry standards
+Compare their fees to industry standards.

 - Can I chat with some of your other past clients?
 If they say no, this is an issue.

-Now that you have all the knowledge needed to go ahead with organising a buyer’s agent, it’s time to decide on the professional services you’re going to hire.
+Now that you have all the knowledge needed to hire a buyer’s agent, it’s time to decide on the professional services you will hire.

 Company & Location